codemaster05330/timoanttila/content/blog/mysql.md

 ## MySQL user permission

-The next command will give all the rights to the certain database but the user can not grant privileges to other users or take anything from them.
-The user can control the database, create tables and data, and drop everything.
-That is the most common way to give access to the database.
+The following command grants the user full access to the specified database, but the user cannot grant or take privileges from other users.
+The user has the ability to manage the database, create tables and data, and delete everything.
+This is the most common method of granting database access.

 ```SQL
 GRANT ALL PRIVILEGES ON test.* TO 'newuser'@'localhost';
 ```

-If you really want to, you can also give the user superuser rights with the grant option.
-That is not recommended when working with CMS or apps.
+If you really want to, you can grant the user superuser privileges using the grant option.
+When working with CMS or apps, this is not recommended.

 ```SQL
 GRANT ALL PRIVILEGES ON mydb.* TO 'myuser'@'%' WITH GRANT OPTION;
 ```

-You can also give certain permissions to the database or the table if you don't want to give all the rights.
+If you do not want to grant all rights to the database or table, you can grant specific permissions.

 ```SQL
 GRANT [type of permission] ON [database name].[table name]
 TO 'username'@'localhost';
 ```

-Or you can revoke some rights if the user don't need them:
+You can also revoke some rights if the user no longer requires them:

 ```SQL
 REVOKE [type of permission] ON [database name].[table name]
 FROM 'username'@'localhost';
 ```

-After making a change, you should flush privileges.
+You should flush privileges after making any changes.

 ```SQL
 FLUSH PRIVILEGES;